TheVisualHub/MembraneFoundry/LipidForge/README.md

 Step into the lipid workshop: design and refine realistic multi-lipid systems tailored to your brilliant research. 💎
 Whether you’re modeling muilti-lipid bilayers, mixing exotic lipids, or preparing membrane protein systems for molecular dynamics — **Lipid Forge** gives you artisan-level control with scriptable reproducibility.

-## 💠 Reconstruction of Mitochondrial Inner Membrane
+## 💠 Reconstruction of Mitochondrial Four-lipid Membrane
   ✨ This educational project builds a realistic model of the mitochondrial inner membrane, based on its characteristic lipid composition: ~40% phosphatidylcholine (POPC), ~30% phosphatidylethanolamine (POPE), ~20% cardiolipin (TLCL2), and ~10% phosphatidylinositol (POPI).
 These four lipids form a cardiolipin-rich environment that stabilizes respiratory complexes and mimics the membrane structure.
 | Amber Lipid21 name | Properties         | Head group              | Acyl chains (tails)                        |
 |-------------------:|-------------------:|-----------------------:|--------------------------------------------:|